-Under the Illinois Human Rights Act, it is illegal for an employer to take adverse job action against an employee because of his or her race, national origin, religion, gender, age, and disability.
-Additionally, the Illinois Human Rights Act specifically covers several traits that currently do not constitute protected classes under federal law, including sexual preference, sexual identity, and marital status.
+Under the Illinois Human Rights Act, as amended, it is illegal for an employer to take adverse employment action against an employee because of his or her sex, pregnancy, race, color, national origin, ancestry, citizenship status, religion, age, physical or mental disability, marital status, order of protection status, military status, sexual orientation, or gender-related identity.
+The Illinois Human Rights Act also prohibits retaliation, as well as sexual harassment in employment and higher education.

 Number of Employees Required for Coverage

 The Illinois Human Rights Act, as amended, now applies to all Illinois employers who employ 1 or more employees in Illinois.

 Prohibited Employment Actions

 Under Illinois law, the prohibited adverse employment actions include not only employment termination, but many other tangible job actions, such as demotions, failure to promote, failure to hire, pay cuts, unequal terms and conditions of employment, unequal pay, unequal benefits, pay discrimination, workplace harassment, and retaliation.